foomprep/robby.nvim/README.md

     branch = 'master'
 }
 ```
 The plugin currently supports text-based messages for Anthropic and OpenAI models.
-To specify which model, set the environment variable `ROBBY_MODEL`
+To specify which model, set the environment variable `MIMIR_MODEL`
 ```
-export ROBBY_MODEL=claude-3-5-sonnet-20240620
+export MIMIR_MODEL=claude-3-5-sonnet-20240620
 ```

 > **⚠️ WARNING**